zoom-studio/react-menu-list/README.md

  item is highlighted or unhighlighted by the user.
-The callback is passed a boolean representing whether the item is highlighted now, and if the item is highlighted, the second argument is an object with  `byKeyboard` boolean property and `prevCursorLocation` optional property (see MenuList.moveCursor).
+The callback is passed a boolean representing whether the item is highlighted now, and if the item is highlighted, the second argument is an object with  `byKeyboard` boolean property, `prevCursorLocation` optional property (see MenuList.moveCursor), and an optional `direction` string of "up" or "down" describing which key the user pressed to highlight the item.
 * `onLeftPushed`, `onRightPushed`: These are optional functions which are called when the user presses the left or right arrow key while the menu item is highlighted.
 The callback is passed a `MenuEvent` object.